MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 <a name="Exercise4"></a>
 ## Exercise 4: Updating the script files with your Azure information.

 With the SLURM cluster initialized and running, you now need to configure the job scripts with the information from your Azure account.
 In the same directory as this file is a directory called SLURMSource.
-You will need to edit the files so we will start with copying the directory to a new location.
-While you can edit these files with graphical editors, it is probably safer to use terminal programs because some graphical editors, especially on OS X, can change line endings and break the scripts.
+You will need to edit the files so you will start with copying the directory to a new location.
+On OS X or Linux, it is probably safer to use terminal programs instead of graphical editors, especially on OS X, can change line endings and break the scripts.
 If you are used to vi or EMACS, you are in good shape.
-If you're not comfortable with those editors, OS X and most Linux operating systems come with [Pico](https://en.wikipedia.org/wiki/Pico_(text_editor), or derivatives _nano_ or _rnano_ which are very simple to use.
+If you're not comfortable with those editors, OS X and most Linux operating systems come with [Pico](https://en.wikipedia.org/wiki/Pico_%28text_editor%29), or derivatives _nano_ or _rnano_ which are very simple to use.
+If you are on Windows, notepad works file.

-The information we need from Azure are the storage account access keys and connection strings.
+The information you need from Azure are the storage account access keys and connection strings.
 As all storage is accessible through [Representational State Transfer (REST)](https://en.wikipedia.org/wiki/Representational_state_transfer) Application Programming Interfaces (API), these account keys and connection strings are what uniquely identify your access to the storage.
 When you created the storage the default access was private so without them, scripts and commands would have no access.

 1. To find the account and keys for the storage account, bring up the Resource group blade you created in [Exercise 1](#Exercise1).
 In the blade, click on the storage account like you did in [Exercise 4](#Exercise4) to bring up the Storage account blade.